-30-08-2012 - FIBAA - The Foundation for International Business Administration Accreditation - awarded a 5 year, unconditional accreditation to Wittenborg University’s “International Business Administration” (BBA) programme with the eight specialisations of Economics and Management, Hospitality Management, Marketing and Communications, Financial Services Management, Information Management, Real Estate Management, Logistics and International Trade and Entrepreneurship & SME Management.
+30-08-2012 - FIBAA - The Foundation for International Business Administration Accreditation - awarded a 5 year, unconditional accreditation to WUAS’s “International Business Administration” (BBA) programme with the eight specialisations of Economics and Management, Hospitality Management, Marketing and Communications, Financial Services Management, Information Management, Real Estate Management, Logistics and International Trade and Entrepreneurship & SME Management.

 Many aspects in the accreditation criteria was deemed as “Exceeding Quality Requirements” and student support and tutoring / student coaching, was awarded the mark “Exceptional”!